a7medev/react-native-ml-kit/text-recognition/README.md

 ### (Android) Install-time model download

 **Optional but recommended:** You can configure your app to automatically download the ML model to the device after your app is installed from the Play Store.
-To do so, add the following declaration to your app's AndroidManifest.xml file:
+To do so, add the following declaration to your `android/app/src/main/AndroidManifest.xml` file:

 ```xml
 <application ...>